Click here to check out the key highlights of Union Budget 2025!

 It helps to pay close attention to the investment thesis of the mutual fund scheme, which you get from the Scheme Information Document.
 Investors can gauge the investment objectives of the new mutual fund launched through the NFO.
 It also helps to study where the mutual fund plans to invest your money depending on the type of fund.

-Take a look at the stock selection approach of the mutual fund before investing in an NFO of an equity mutual fund scheme.
-It helps you understand why the AMC has invested in the particular stock for its mutual fund scheme portfolio.
+Look at the stock selection approach of the mutual fund before investing in an NFO of an equity mutual fund scheme.
+It helps you understand why the AMC has invested in the stock for its mutual fund scheme portfolio.

 Benefits of investing in an NFO